Respo/tiny-app.cljs/README.md

 * `updater`: pure function
 * `view`: pure function
 * `mount-target`: DOM node for mounting app
-* `ssr?`: if you have server rendered HTML, set it `true`, app will patch instead of mounting
 * `show-ops?`: if `true`, calling `dispatch!` prints logs

 Require code from namespaces: